yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/solution/README.md

 **Stretch Goals**: `map()`, `filter()`, `reduce()`, `splice()`, `reverse()`

-#### Tests
+#### Grading Standards & Notes
+  * Features
+  * Code Quality
+    * Monitor how they manage the .length and move the indexes around on `shift()` and `unshift()`
+  * Testing
     * This is a class so they'll need to instantiate it to test it
     * Dataset should be built up and manipulated as they run through te tests.
     * Verify length changing as they add/remove
     * Can you foreach/map/etc with only one?

-#### Grading Standards & Notes
-  * Features
-  * Code Quality
-  * Testing
   * Deployment
     * Travis Only
   * Documentation